-In this lesson I’ll explain how the TRC Calculation Method works.
-It is a very helpful tool and easy to learn.
+In this lesson you will learn how the 3-Step Calculation Method works.
+It is a very helpful tool and easy to learn!

-You may find it helpful to remember the stages by thinking of the 3-letter acronym TRC:
+Each step in the process will help you gather information that will be useful in the following step.
+You may find it helpful to remember the steps by thinking of the 3-letter acronym, TRC:

 - Find Opponent’s Threats.
 (T)